acmgroup/destinydocs/Postman/Setting Up Postman.md

 ![](postman_signup.png)

-2. After creating your account signing up, you will see a **Welcome to Postman** screen.
+2. After creating your account or signing up, you will see a **Welcome to Postman** screen.
    You can enter your name if you want, but selecting any of the additional options are not required: